 Jason Staehler Hill is an award-winning film score composer, platinum-selling recording artist, record producer, and mixer.
 Hill is known for many projects with acclaimed film director David Fincher such as the Emmy-winning series Mindhunter, for which Hill won a 2021 BMI Composer Award along with Voir, Gone Girl, and Fincher's only animated short film Bad Travelling which is a part of 2022's Emmy-winning series Love, Death, and Robots.
-Hill was also the original music composer on FYRE: The Greatest Party That Never Happened, Netflix's 5-part mini-series The Confession Killer, Netflix’s This Is A Robbery, and Showtime’s Couples Therapy.
+Hill was also the original music composer of the upcoming film Magazine Dreams, Apple Tv's Extrapolations and City OnFire, Netflix's FYRE: The Greatest Party That Never Happened, The Confession Killer, Netflix’s, This Is A Robbery, and Showtime’s Couples Therapy.

 Mr. Hill is a multi-instrumentalist skilled at playing guitar, cello, piano, synthesizers, drums, and bass among many others.
 He is also known for his unusual approach to composing having invented many unique instruments used often within the tapestry of his films and series.